 We work hard to maintain a safe gas system.
-However, if not addressed quickly, natural gas leaks could cause fire and/or explosions.
-Asphyxiation could occur indoors or outdoors because natural gas can displace oxygen in confined spaces.
+However, if not addressed, natural gas leaks could cause fire and/or explosions.
+Asphyxiation could also result because natural gas can displace oxygen in confined spaces.

-Pipeline gas leaks can be caused by
+Gas leaks can be caused by

-- Excavating accidents that result in the rupture, nicking or puncturing of a pipeline. - Placing extremely heavy materials or equipment over buried pipelines, such as soil piles, heavy equipment, outriggers, etc. - Water main breaks that weaken roadways and pavement can result in damaged pipelines. - Excess accumulation of snow and ice on meters, gas pipes, gas appliance exhaust and combustion air vents.
-Use care when clearing. - Collapsed buildings that break or damage gas pipelines. - Fire or explosion near a pipeline. - Too much, or not enough pressure, in the gas system. - Equipment failure or corrosion. - Natural disasters such as floods, tornadoes or earthquakes.
+- Excavating accidents that result in the rupture, nicking or puncturing of a pipeline. - Placing extremely heavy materials or equipment over buried pipelines, such as soil piles, heavy equipment, outriggers, etc. - Water main breaks that weaken roadways and pavement can result in damaged pipelines. - Excess accumulation of snow and ice on meters, gas pipes and gas appliance exhaust and combustion air vents.
+Use care when removing snow and ice. - Collapsed buildings that break or damage gas pipelines. - Fire or explosion near a pipeline. - Too much, or not enough pressure, in the gas system. - Equipment failure or corrosion. - Natural disasters such as floods, tornadoes or earthquakes.